Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 ## **Custom Textures**
 ***

-Should you wish to provide your own custom bee texture, there is one base layer texture that can be customized.
-This texture is `baseLayerTexture`.
-Textures can only be .png file types.
+Should you wish to provide your own custom bee texture, there is one `baseLayerTexture` that can be customized.
+_Note: Textures can only be .png file types._

 The base layer texture is the texture used when you don't wish to have the bee colored.
-It also provides the eyes for the bee.
+It also provides the eyes for the bee when u.
 When supplying your own custom texture, the texture file must be located in the `config\resourcefulbees\resources\assets\resourcefulbees\textures\entity` directory found in the mod pack's directory.
 In addition, *two textures* for each texture variant **must** be present: a normal texture and an angry texture.
 The angry texture file name must end with `_angry`

 For example:
 ![Resourceful Bees Custom Texture Filename Example](https://i.imgur.com/2sypgCS.png)